mavleo96/yin-yang-classification/README.md

 > _it ain't much but it's honest work_

 - **Configuration**: 50 trees, varying `max_depth` from 1 to 9
-- **Performance**: Captures most of the points in major classes at lower depths but is able to learn the complete distribution only at depth 9
+- **Performance**: Captures most of the points in major classes at lower depths but is able to learn the complete decision boundaries only at depth 9

 <img src="outputs/random_forest.png" alt="Random Forest" width="600">